 A degree in the geosciences opens up a wide range of career options and a world of exploration.
-Imperial graduates currently have a 94 % employment rate and have average starting salaries that rank among the highest in the country.
+Imperial College London graduates currently have a 94 % employment rate and have average starting salaries that rank among the highest in the country.
 One of the reasons for this is that scientists are highly skilled.
 Geoscientists in particular are:

 - Literate and numerate, with a broad scientific knowledge base